ZentaChain/Zentalk-Android/README.md

 ![onion_zentalk_cyber](images/Welcome%20Zentalk.png)

-#### *"Zentalk Mobile will not first as a full open-source project thank you for your understanding we try to make most of our products as a* *open-opensource*
+#### *"Zentalk Mobile will not first as a fully open-source project.
+Thank you for your understanding we try to make most of our products as* *open-opensource*

 #### Timestamp development:

 - [x] Tor-Protocol is supported turn on and off easy 15.05.2019

-- [x] Panic-btn
+- [x] Panic-button

 - [x] Password recover: No